- About

 Omer Project 2021 / 5781

-Drawing on the kabbalistic (mystical) idea that each week of the Omer is connected to a different manifestation of the Divine, members have shared a brief (3 minutes or so) video or audio contribution during the Omer.
+Drawing on the kabbalistic (mystical) idea that each week of the Omer is connected to a different manifestation of the Divine, members shared a brief (3 minutes or so) video or audio contribution during the Omer.
 This contribution may be a piece of writing, talking about a work of art, a video of dance or movement, a song, or something else they were inspired to offer connecting to one of the manifestations of the Divine.

 Week 1: Loving Kindness (Chesed)